Cobryn3000/autoclicker/README.md

-\# AutoClicker
+AutoClicker

-\## Windows Defender False Positive
+Windows Defender False Positive

 Windows Defender may flag this application as a trojan.
-This is a \*\*false positive\*\* that commonly occurs with PyInstaller-built executables.
+This is a false positive that commonly occurs with PyInstaller-built executables.

-\### Why does this happen?
+Why does this happen?

-\- PyInstaller packages Python code in a way that antivirus software considers suspicious
+- PyInstaller packages Python code in a way that antivirus software considers suspicious

-\- The application uses keyboard and mouse automation, which triggers security alerts
+- The application uses keyboard and mouse automation, which triggers security alerts

-\- The executable is not code-signed, and that costs me money as a developer to do.
+- The executable is not code-signed, and that costs me money as a developer to do.

-\### How to fix:
+How to fix:

-\*\*Option 1: Add Windows Defender Exclusion (If you want to use the autoclicker)\*\*
+Option 1: Add Windows Defender Exclusion (If you want to use the autoclicker)

-1\.
-Open Windows Security
+1. Open Windows Security

-2\.
-Go to "Virus \& threat protection"
+2. Go to "Virus \& threat protection"

-3\.
-Click "Manage settings" under "Virus \& threat protection settings"
+3. Click "Manage settings" under "Virus \& threat protection settings"

-4\.
-Scroll down to "Exclusions" and click "Add or remove exclusions"
+4. Scroll down to "Exclusions" and click "Add or remove exclusions"

-5\.
-Click "Add an exclusion" → "File"
+5. Click "Add an exclusion" → "File"

-6\.
-Select the AutoClicker.exe file
+6. Select the AutoClicker.exe file

-\*\*Option 2: Don't use the autoclicker\*\*
+Option 2: Don't use the autoclicker

-1\.
-Until I as the developer am able to code-sign this, it will be flagged as malware.
+1. Until I as the developer am able to code-sign this, it will be flagged as malware.